Pylons/pyramid/docs/narr/configuration.rst

 which is parsed at application startup time as "configuration".
-:mod:`repoze.bfg` extends this pattern all the way out to application development, using the term "configuration" to express standardized methods the framework makes available to developers which can be used to plug code into a deployment of the framework itself.
+:mod:`repoze.bfg` extends this pattern all the way out to application development, using the term "configuration" to express standardized methods which can be used to plug code into a deployment of the framework itself.
 When you plug code into the :mod:`repoze.bfg` framework, you are indeed "configuring" :mod:`repoze.bfg` for the purpose of creating a particular application deployment.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration